 Typically, if you are looking at buying a house at the upper end of your budget, then you need a mortgage lender who understands your income in full.

-- We can lend to NQTs two months before the start of a first post
+- We can help NQTs two months before the start of a first post

 - You could move into your new home before you even begin your very first teaching job

-- We offer mortgages to buyers with as little as a 10% deposit
+- We can help getting mortgages to buyers with as little as a 10% deposit

 - The standard 12-month first post is considered equal to a permanent position